Office of the Secretary, Department of Defense (DoD).

 a.
 Prior to initiating any animal work under the award, you must:

 i.
 Register your research, development, test, and evaluation or training facility with the Secretary of Agriculture in accordance with 7 U.S.C.
-2136 and 9 CFR section 2.30, unless otherwise exempt from this requirement by meeting the conditions in 7 U.S.C.
+2136 and 9 CFR 2.30, unless otherwise exempt from this requirement by meeting the conditions in 7 U.S.C.
 2136 and 9 CFR parts 1-4 for the duration of the activity.

 ii.
 Have your proposed animal use approved in accordance with Department of Defense Instruction (DoDI) 3216.01, Use of Animals in DoD Programs by a DoD Component Headquarters Oversight Office.